Our guide to being environmentally friendly in Oxford

-BATTERIES: If you're not lucky enough to live in West Oxfordshire, where batteries are collected from your door with the other recycling, it'll be a case of keeping your eye out for city collection points.
-Tesco Metro and Sainsbury's Local on the Cowley Road, Oxpens Road petrol station, Sainsbury's at Heyford Hill and the mega-Tesco on the ring road beyond Cowley accept these.
-We're told in March 2012 that WH Smith newsagents in Templars Square, Cowley have a collection box behind their till (ask the cashier), and that the Cornmarket branch may also do this.
+Some shops have battery recycling points.
+Tesco Metro and Sainsbury's Local on the Cowley Road, Oxpens Road petrol station, Sainsbury's at Heyford Hill and the mega-Tesco on the ring road beyond Cowley are a few examples.
 Let us know if you know any more places and we'll add them here.

 BUT FIRST: is what you want to recycle not quite rubbish yet?
 It may be someone else's treasure!
 Here are some organisations that can find it a new home:

 OxfordFreegle (formerly Oxford Freecycle) is a Yahoo Group which enables unwanted items to be exchanged STRICTLY without financial transactions (or trips to the tip!).
 You can now (2012) login with Facebook or Google - not just Yahoo - to join.